cedricklacro/cedricklacro/README.md

-# 👋 Hi, I'm Cedrick Lacro
+# 👋 Hi, I'm Cedrick

 I'm a recent Software Engineering diploma graduate with a background in **Industrial Engineering** and **Business Analysis**.